zilliztech/zdoc/docs/tutorials/account-and-security/security/set-up-whitelist.md

 - You have signed up for Zilliz Cloud.
 For information on how to register an account, see [Register with Zilliz Cloud](./register-with-zilliz-cloud).

 - You are the owner of the organization or project in which you want to set up a whitelist.
-For information on roles and permissions, see [Roles & Privileges](https://zilliverse.feishu.cn/wiki/SzFVwtUcYiB1ubkWA06c0N9hnNf).
+For information on roles and permissions, see [A Panorama View](./a-panorama-view).

 ## Procedure{#procedure}